 Consider Newer Trucks

-Your commercial trucking insurance premiums are affected by the age, value, and condition of your trucks.
+Your commercial trucking insurance premiums are affected by the age, value, and condition of your trucks, so make sure to always compare top HGV insurance quotes before settling on a vehicle.
 The premium rate decision is also influenced by regular vehicle maintenance and the installation of new equipment.
 Stick to newer trucks, preferably those that are 10 years old or newer.
 When possible, the truck should also contain sophisticated equipment, such as accident avoidance systems oriented toward commercial trucks.

 Hire Drivers with Clean Records